Spokane City Hall Building

 The Spokane City Hall Building is a historic building in Spokane, Washington.
 It was designed by German-born architect Julius Zittel, and built in 1912.
 It was used as Spokane's city hall until 1982, when it was replaced with new offices in a former Montgomery Ward department store.
 The old city hall was listed on the National Register of Historic Places on February 21, 1985.

+On April 29, 1996, the Spokane City Hall Building was bombed by white supremacist terrorists Chevie Kehoe and Daniel Lewis Lee, damaging the building.
+The pipe bomb did not hurt or kill anyone since nobody was present.